 Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation The percentage of food operations that are required to be verified annually that are verified.
 100% 95% 92% COVID-19 restrictions meant not all inspections were able to be completed during the year.
 The percentage of medium or higher risk category licensed premises inspected annually.
-100% 95% 100% Target met Percentage of excessive noise complaints responded to within agreed timeframes (due to geographical characteristics of the district, response times will vary in different areas) 85% 85% 87% Target met.
+100% 95% 100% Target met.
+Percentage of excessive noise complaints responded to within agreed timeframes 85% 85% 87% Target met.
 The percentage of hazardous land use information (hail) reports that will be completed within 10 working days.
 100% 90% 100% Target met.